EOUSdigital/Traversing-The-DOM-Elements/README.md

    - Clicking a button inside a card to update that card only.
    - Clicking a list item and highlighting only items in the same list.
    - Handling a click on a table row using only one event listener on the table.

-If you can answer these clearly and your `app.js` implementation for Tasks 1–4 works as expected in the browser, you have successfully completed **Module 07 – Lesson 06: Traversing the DOM – Elements**.